 PROBLEMS AND SUFFERING.

-Problems, problems, problems… they are everywhere and we need to face them.
-Yoga and meditation can help you to do that.
-Yoga is more than mere asanas.
+We all have problems and you will find here 14 tips on how to face problems with Yoga and meditation.
+Yes, yoga and meditation help you to face problems in a better way.
+Yoga is more than mere asanas or poses.
 It is a whole philosophy base in love and compassion.
 Yoga teaches you a new way to see the purpose of life and that view helps you to change and improve your life.

 Suffering is part of life and we cannot avoid it; but we can change the way we face pain and problems.
 Suffering is caused by different aspects and situations of life; but we need to approach those aspects and situations with a new perspective.
 So the first thing we need is a new way to think: NEW IDEAS!